The unsteady overtopping of barriers by gravity currents and dam-break flows: Introduction

 Early work in this area focussed on the flow over a barrier, where the distal upstream and downstream flow conditions were the same.
 This investigation began with experimental work performed by \citet{ar_Long_1954}, where a barrier was placed at the bottom of the channel and instantaneously put in motion, so that in the frame of the obstacle the fluid impulsively mobilised.
 Analysis by \citet{ar_Long_1954} and \citet{ar_Houghton_1968} classified the dynamics, and this analysis was compiled by \citet{ch_Baines_1980} and \citet{bk_Baines_TESF} into \cref{fig:ot:Baines_Davies_Regimes}.
 This figure shows several dynamical regimes, wherein the fluid may simply flow over the obstacle subcritically or supercritically, or else shocks may be generated and the flow may become blocked.
 Interestingly, there is a parameter regime where multiple dynamical modes coexist, the history of the flow determining which is realised.
 It was shown numerically by \citet{ar_Pratt_1982} that it is possible to switch between the different dynamical regimes in a hysteresis loop by keeping the upstream and downstream flow conditions constant and altering the elevation of the obstacle with time.
 A similar hysteresis loop was found experimentally by \citet{ar_Lawrence_1987} keeping the obstacle height constant and varying the flow conditions.

 The case of different distal upstream and downstream conditions has been investigated using the collision of a horizontally uniform current with a barrier.
 This problem was examined theoretically by \citet{ar_Rottman_1985}, who used a shallow water model to calculate the upstream depth for flow over a barrier with a vertical face, and \citet{ar_LaneSerff_1995} calculated the proportion of the incident flux that overtopped.
 Experimental verification of these results has been performed by \citet{ar_Pari_2017}.
-Experiments have been performed by \citet{ar_Ermanyuk_2005} to determine the forces exerted on the barrier, and further investigation of this scenario by \citet{ar_GonzalezJuez_2009a} used DNS (direct numerical simulations).
+Additionally, \citet{ar_Ermanyuk_2005} experimentally measured the forces exerted on the barrier, and further investigation of this scenario by \citet{ar_GonzalezJuez_2009a} modelled the motion using DNS (direct numerical simulations).
 Both DNS and `box model' analysis (horizontally uniform shallow water) were used in \citet{ar_GonzalezJuez_2009b} to determine the flow downstream of the barrier.
 The classification of dynamical regimes for collision is similar to, but distinct from, that in \cref{fig:ot:Baines_Davies_Regimes}; see \citet{ar_Cozzolino_2014} and our \cref{sec:overtop_close}.

 We now turn our attention to unsteady incident currents, which have been less extensively studied. \citet{ar_Greenspan_1978} investigated the collision of a `dam-break' flow with a barrier.
 Their study established an asymptotic expression for the initial deepening of the fluid layer adjacent to the barrier following the collision.
 This analysis has been significantly extended by \citet{ar_Skevington_F002_SemiInf_Wall} to provide a quasi-analytical calculation of the reflection of the flow by the barrier, revealing the rate at which the fluid deepens and the energy losses by the reflected bore. \citet{ar_Greenspan_1978} also provided numerical simulations of their model of shallow water overtopping along with comparisons to experiment, though their model assumes that the surface elevation of the fluid is constant on the incline of the barrier, and this requires an unphysical assumption about the dissipation of energy as the fluid flows up the incline (see \cref{sec:overtop_app_constsurface}).